-It also is useful to compare the wing loading of a canopy you intent to jump with the wing loading values of parachutes you've been jumping.
-If the different is great, you should expect the new canopy to perform very differently than the ones you've jumped before.
+It is useful to compare the wing loading of a canopy you intend to jump with the wing loading values of parachutes you have been jumping.
+If the difference is great, you should expect the new canopy to perform very differently than the ones you have jumped before.
+See the section of this manual on Introductory Jumps for our suggestions on learning about your new canopy.

-Introductory Jumps